Save the Green Planet!: Production

-Jang first conceived of the idea for Save the Green Planet! while watching Misery.
+Jang conceived Save the Green Planet! while watching the 1990 film Misery.
 He enjoyed it, but was disappointed with the lack of depth of the Annie Wilkes character, and accordingly decided that if he made a film about a kidnapping, it would be staged from the point of view of the kidnapper.
-Later, Jang stumbled across a crank website accusing actor Leonardo DiCaprio of being an alien who wanted to conquer Earth by seducing all of its women, and he decided to combine the two concepts.
+Later, Jang stumbled across a crank website accusing the actor Leonardo DiCaprio of being an alien who wanted to conquer Earth by seducing its women, and combined the two concepts.
+Jang said the production cost around $3 million.

+Reception

+Metacritic, which uses a weighted average, assigned the a score of 70 out of 100, based on 14 critics, indicating "generally favorable" reviews.

 Remake

 In May 2020, it was announced that CJ Entertainment would be producing an English-language remake of the cult film with film-making duo Ari Aster and Lars Knudsen, whose credits include Midsommar and Hereditary.
+Jang was originally set to direct, but would later step down as director due to health problems, but remained attached as an executive producer.
 In February 2024, it was reported that Yorgos Lanthimos was set to direct the remake, with Aster producing alongside Ed Guiney and Andrew Lowe from Element Pictures.
 In May 2024, Focus Features acquired all rights outside South Korea to the project, which had since been retitled to Bugonia, starring Emma Stone and Jesse Plemons.
 In June that year, it was announced that the film would be aimed for a November 2025 release.
 In April 2025, the film was re-scheduled to be released in the United States on October 24, 2025.
+Jang stated that he was "delighted" and "relieved with Lanthimos's hiring.